Spanish conquest of the Inca Empire: Effects of the conquest on the people of Peru

+Another cause for the decline of the native population related to Spanish conquest is mercury intoxication and other health effects of mining.
+Instead of an instant effect on the native population, mercury intoxication had a steady but lethal role in population decline during and after colonization.
+Mercury poisoning was the cause of chronic diseases that would later affect native populations both physically and physiologically.

 Beyond the devastation of the local populations by disease, they suffered considerable enslavement, pillaging and destruction from warfare.
 The Spanish took thousands of women from the local natives to use as servants and concubines.
 As Pizarro and his men took over portions of South America, they plundered and enslaved countless people.
 Some local populations entered into vassalage willingly, to defeat the Inca.
 Native groups such as the Huanca, Cañari, Chanka, and Chachapoya fought alongside the Spanish as they opposed Inca rule.
 The basic policy of the Spanish towards local populations was that voluntary vassalage would yield safety and coexistence, while continued resistance would result in more deaths and destruction.

 Another significant effect on the people in South America was the spread of Christianity.
 As Pizarro and the Spanish subdued the continent and brought it under their control, they forcefully converted many to Christianity, claiming to have educated them in the ways of the "one true religion."
 With the depopulation of the local populations along with the capitulation of the Inca Empire, the Spanish missionary work after colonization began was able to continue unimpeded.
-It took just a generation for the entire continent to be under Christian influence.
+While some historians claim it took just a generation for the entire continent to be under Christian influence, Indigenous religious traditions and syncretic practices have persisted into the present day.
+Colonial efforts to evangelize the Central Andes were met with a variety of responses, including acceptance, resistance, and revolt in the form of the Taki Unquy movement.